anjana-sinha-97/Delta-demo/README.md

 # Delta-demo
-This is a Github Demo
+This is a Github Demo.